theobald-software/theobald-software.github.io/content/_en/xtract-for-alteryz/index.md

 lang: en_GB
 ---

-Thei is the Xtract for Alteryx help page.
+This is the Xtract for Alteryx help page.
 We're still working on the content.